-U.S. businesses aiming to be successful in this dynamic and fascinating nation of 50 million should take time to learn about, and be cognizant of, some important facts.
+U.S. businesses aiming to be successful in this dynamic nation of over 50 million people should take time to learn about, and be cognizant of, some important facts.

 Long history: Korea’s over 10 thousand year history is one filled with dozens of rich dynasties and unfortunate conquests by rival Asian nations -- Japan and China.
 Japan first invaded Korea in 1592, followed by a Manchurian invasion in 1636, and another Japanese invasion from 1910 to 1945.
-The Republic of Korea, founded in 1948, soon experienced a civil war (1950-1953) which ended, in part, thanks to the arrival of U.S. military forces that have been present on the peninsula for 60 years.
-This history makes it important never to compare Korea to either Japan or China.
+The Republic of Korea, founded in 1948, soon experienced a civil war (1950-1953) which ended, in part, thanks to the arrival of U.S. military forces that have been present on the Peninsula for over 60 years.

-One of the world’s most homogeneous societies, Korea is dominated by Confucian and Buddhist logic and traditions, which place great importance on age, rank, hierarchy and the value of one’s community, collective society, or ‘group think’ -- all elements important in understanding how to navigate business in Korea.
-As important is the fact that any success in business is based upon the creation, establishment and maintenance of a solid relationship with your future business partners.
+One of the world’s most homogeneous societies, Korea is dominated by Confucian and Buddhist logic and traditions, which place great importance on age, rank, hierarchy and the value of one’s community and collective society -- all elements important in understanding how to navigate business in Korea.
+Whereas U.S. business culture places more emphasis on the merits of the deal, in Korea the emphasis is on the personal connection with the other party in the contract.

 Post-Korean War: Korea in the 1950s and 1960s was one of the poorest countries in the world.
 Determined leaders gave economic/financial power to some privileged families, called chaebols (families that grew into multi-national, multi-sector industrial empires).
 The chaebols effectively and persistently combined their ‘evolving sector expertise,’ helped by a dense population in a geographically small area, into what is now a highly-respected and world-renown trillion-dollar economy driven by trade.

 Today, Korea is known around the world for its popular and attractive white appliances, award-winning cars, smart phones and LED screens.
 It has a top-tier ranking in such diverse industries as ship building and the K-Pop “Korean Wave” culture called hallyu, which has captured fans worldwide, TV dramas, and attractive youth bands.
 Korea, hands-down, is also the most wired country in the world.